hashicorp/vault/website/source/docs/secrets/ssh/signed-ssh-certificates.html.md

     Successfully mounted 'ssh' at 'ssh-client-signer'!
     ```

-    This mounts the SSH secrets engine at the path "ssh-client-signer".
-It is possible
+    This enables the SSH secrets engine at the path "ssh-client-signer".
+It is
-    to mount the same secrets engine multiple times using different `-path`
+    possible to mount the same secrets engine multiple times using different
-    arguments.
-The name "ssh-client-signer" is not special - it can be any name,
+    `-path` arguments.
+The name "ssh-client-signer" is not special - it can be
-    but this documentation will assume "ssh-client-signer".
+    any name, but this documentation will assume "ssh-client-signer".

 1. Configure Vault with a CA for signing client keys using the `/config/ca`
 endpoint.
 If you do not have an internal CA, Vault can generate a keypair for